 Jujube Tree Bundle

-Li Jujube is a popular variety producing abundant, attractive, very large, mahogany brown fruit.
+This popular variety produces abundant, attractive, very large, mahogany brown fruit.
 Sweet, crisp, and flavorful, Li’s fruit is the size and shape of a small egg with a very small, almost imperceptible seed.

-Lang Jujube is prized for its attractive form and striking, large, pear-shaped, golden brown fruit and is one of our most popular varieties.
+Prized for its attractive form and striking, large, pear-shaped, golden brown fruit, Lang Jujube is one of our most popular varieties.
 Lang’s crisp and flavorful fruit is delicious eaten fresh, dried, or candied.